troclaux/notes/aws.md

   - oracle
   - microsoft sql server

+- you still need to manage scaling, backups and patches
 - read replica: copy of a database that improves performance by offloading read operations from the primary database
   - doesn't contribute to high availability, since they are all located in a single AZ
+  - improves database scalability
 - multi-AZ: failover in case of AZ outage (high availability)
 - multi-region (uses read replicas): spans multiple aws regions (e.g. `sa-east-1` and `us-east-1`)
   - disaster recovery in case of region issue